jianjian-portfolio/jianjian-portfolio.github.io/README.md

 © 2026 Jian Jian.
 All rights reserved.

-This repository and site content (text, images, certificates, chronicle materials) are personal portfolio materials.
+This repository and site content (text, images, certificates, career path materials) are personal portfolio materials.
 No permission is granted to copy, republish, or reuse them without prior written consent.

 **Third-party components:** [PaperMod](https://github.com/adityatelange/hugo-PaperMod) is used as a git submodule under its own [MIT license](https://github.com/adityatelange/hugo-PaperMod/blob/master/LICENSE).
 That license applies to the theme only, not to this site's content.